Comprehensive Training and Evaluation on Deep Reinforcement Learning for Automated Driving in Various Simulated Driving Maneuvers: Results and discussion

 Meanwhile, Tables \ref{t:complex-DQN-cross}, \ref{t:complex-TRPO-cross}, \ref{t:round-DQN-cross}, \ref{t:inters-DQN-cross}, \ref{t:race-DQN-cross}, and \ref{t:merge-DQN-cross} present the average performances of the implemented DRL models trained in their own environment, but evaluated in other different environments.
 This is for evaluating how adaptive these models are.
 In order to save space, these tables leave out some of the `less important' indicators, which can be found in the appendix at \href{https://drive.google.com/drive/folders/1IrXCxATJucIpF3RUARRVpJfQUITcJ3z8}{https://shorturl.at/oLP57}.

-One need to note that for the environment of Merge and the self-designed \textit{ComplexRoads}, no baseline reward functions are available, so only the models trained by the modified and upgraded reward (indicated with ``-M") were evaluated.
+One needs to note that for the environment of Merge and the self-designed \textit{ComplexRoads}, no baseline reward functions are available, so only the models trained by the modified and upgraded reward (indicated with ``-M") were evaluated.
 Also, for cross-environments evaluating, only models with the modified reward were evaluated.

 While there might be various ways to express that one model outperforms another, it is important to prioritize safety as the main concern.
-Therefore, the measured values that this study considers the most important are the onlane rate and the collision rate, which reflect the driving safety.
-Other values, such as speed or jerk, are of less importance but can be compared in cases where the onlane rate and collision rate are rather similar.
+Therefore, the measured values that this study considers the most important are the onlane rate and the collision rate, which reflect driving safety.
+Other values, such as speed or jerk, are less important but can be compared in cases where the onlane and collision rates are similar.

 From Tables \ref{t:comp}, \ref{t:round}, \ref{t:int}, \ref{t:merge} and \ref{t:race}, one can see that in most cases the DQN with modified reward function (DQN-M) and the TRPO with modified reward function (TRPO-M) outperform the DQN and TRPO models with the baseline reward functions, especially with regards to the onlane rate.